apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 It is available in the following variations:

-* **[cordova-sqlite-storage][SQLiteStorage]** - core version that relies
-  on native SQLite implementation.
-As such, it supports iOS, Android & Windows platforms.
+* **[cordova-sqlite-storage][SQLiteStorage]** - core version that includes its own sqlite3 implementation.
+It supports iOS, Android & Windows platforms.
 * **[cordova-sqlite-ext][SQLiteExt]** - extended version with additional
   features including REGEXP support on Android and iOS.
 * **[cordova-sqlite-evfree][SQLiteEVFree]** - similar to *cordova-sqlite-ext*